-Metropulos (216 E Yanonali St, Santa Barbara, CA 93101): Soups, sandwiches, and gyros—oh my!
-This quaint Greek deli that sits on the outskirts of the neighborhood is brimming with a local lunch crowd and offers incredible salads, sandwiches piled high, and tasty seasonal soups made daily.
-Grab a seat inside and get a look at the market items on display in the nooks of the store, or enjoy outdoor seating in Santa Barbara’s nearly year-round sunshine.
+Metropulos: Soups, sandwiches and gyros—oh my!
+This quaint Greek deli that sits on the outskirts of the neighborhood is brimming with a local lunch crowd and offers incredible salads, sandwiches piled high and tasty seasonal soups made daily.
+Grab a seat inside and get a look at the market items on display in the nooks of the store or enjoy outdoor seating in Santa Barbara’s nearly year-round sunshine.

 Visit the oldest neighborhood in Santa Barbara for a look at the original Presidio buildings and a piece of the city’s Spanish roots.
 While you wander, be sure to stop in for a bite or two at some of the best-kept secrets in town.

-Three Pickles and Loveyjoy’s Pickle Room: Three Pickles is a big-city deli serving up tasty cold cuts during the day while Lovejoy’s Pickle Room next door offers well-crafted cocktails at night.
+Three Pickles and The Pickle Room: Three Pickles is a big-city deli serving up tasty cold cuts during the day while Lovejoy’s Pickle Room next door offers well-crafted cocktails at night.
 Both are situated in the last remaining original Chinatown building across the street from the Presidio chapel and are rife with history told on the plaque near the front door.
-Stop by Three Pickles at lunchtime for a taste of fresh traditional style deli cuts, sandwiches, and Italian hot dishes like meatballs and hot pastrami; at night go next door for hearty old-fashioned cocktails made by the well-established bartenders.
+Stop by Three Pickles at lunchtime for a taste of fresh traditional style deli cuts, sandwiches and Italian hot dishes like meatballs and hot pastrami.
+At night, go next door for hearty old-fashioned cocktails made by the well-established bartenders.

 Eat like a local, with the locals.
 You won’t find many out-of-towners in this neck of the woods, but you’re sure to find family-owned and operated, long-standing restaurants full of history and quality dishes.

-Via Maestra 42 (3343 State St, Santa Barbara, CA 93105): If you’re looking for real, authentic Italian food for breakfast, lunch or dinner, look no further.
+Via Maestra 42: If you’re looking for real, authentic Italian food for breakfast, lunch or dinner, look no further.
 Taste homemade pastas like gnocchi, ravioli and risotto that will melt in your mouth and leave your belly satisfied.

-Harry’s Plaza Cafe (3313 State St, Santa Barbara, CA 93105): Stiff drinks and hearty plates of comfort food are the order of the day in this Mad Men-esque, family-friendly joint.
-Soak up the rich history in photos that cover the walls while you sink into a plush high-back booth and enjoy an American-style lunch or dinner accompanied by some of the stiffest cocktails in town.
+Harry’s Plaza Cafe: Cocktails and hearty plates of comfort food are the order of the day in this Mad Men-esque, family-friendly joint.
+Soak up the rich history in photos that cover the walls while you sink into a plush high-back booth and enjoy an American-style lunch or dinner accompanied by some of the stiffest drinks in town.